kevmuri/intersect-training-day2-nonforked/.github/PULL_REQUEST_TEMPLATE.md

 ## License Agreement

-Out license is ABC and you are agreeing to XYZ by submitting this PR.
+Our license is ABC and you are agreeing to XYZ by submitting this PR.